echoi/badlands/README.md

 ## The specs...

-The model is mainly written in fortran and takes advantage of the Earth Surface Modelling Framework (**ESMF**).
+The model is mainly written in fortran and is based on the following characteristics:
 * The finite volume approach from Tucker et al. (2001) based on the dual Delaunay-Voronoi framework is used to solve the continuity equation explicitly,
 * Node ordering is perform efficiently based on the work from Braun & Willett (2013),
 * A Hilbert Space-Filling Curve method algorithm (Zoltan) is used to partition the TIN-based surface into subdomains,